Start a Fencing and Barbed Wire Trading Business in Dubai

 Fencing and barbed wire products imported into the UAE must comply with Gulf Standardisation Organisation (GSO) standards where applicable.
 Traders should ensure that product specifications, labelling, and documentation meet UAE import regulations.
 Customs clearance for goods entering or transiting through Dubai South is managed through the Federal Customs Authority framework, and traders will need an importer registration number.

-Annual licence renewal is required, and businesses must maintain a registered address within the free zone throughout the licence period.
-There are no minimum capital requirements for most free zone trading licences at Dubai South, making entry accessible for smaller operators.
+Annual license renewal is required, and businesses must maintain a registered address within the free zone throughout the license period.
+There are no minimum capital requirements for most free zone trading licenses at Dubai South, making entry accessible for smaller operators.

 Profit Margins and Re-export Potential